danielvartan/rsa-encryption/README.md

 📄📝📁📂🔒🔓🔑

-This repository contains the files for a [Shiny](https://shiny.posit.co/) dashboard that allows users to encrypt and decrypt files using the RSA algorithm.
+This repository contains the files for a [Shiny](https://shiny.posit.co/) dashboard that enables users to encrypt and decrypt files using the RSA algorithm.

+To learn more about Shiny, see Hadley Wickham's book [Mastering Shiny](https://mastering-shiny.org).

 The code in this repository is released under the [MIT license](https://opensource.org/license/mit/).